koh-sh/etchosts-inventory/README.md

 2. Config for Ansible

-Set this sctipt as inventory with ansible.cfg or environment variable or commandline option.
+Set this sctipt as inventory with ansible.cfg or environment variable or command line option.

 - ansible.cfg